 For those who want to experience a rich diversity of bluegrass artists from young to old, and up-and-coming artists and bluegrass legends, the FREE Street Festival is where it’s at!

-A main stage was in the parking lot in front of the Duke Center for Performing Arts, and at the Capitol Building end of Fayetteville street as well as a small stage on Davie St, and the Youth Stage at City Plaza.
+A main stage was in the parking lot in front of the Martin Marietta Center for the Performing Arts, and at the Capitol Building end of Fayetteville Street as well as a small stage on Davie St, and the Youth Stage at City Plaza.
 The Courthouse steps also had smaller bands playing throughout the day.

 This year, the format will be similar, with the addition of a gospel stage – with a bluegrass twist.

 All the stages are connected along five blocks of Fayetteville Street by a strip of food trucks, beer tents, arts and crafts and sponsor booths.